 There’s nothing quite like starting your day off with pancakes!
 We recommend this Strawberry Pancakes Recipe from Life Tastes Good.
 The batter is mixed with dehydrated strawberries, giving it an extra pop of strawberry flavor!

 Preserving strawberry jams, jellies, fruit spreads, syrups, sauces, and more is a wonderful way to stock your pantry with homemade deliciousness to enjoy all year long!
 You’ll love our recipes using canned strawberries!

 Strawberry Vanilla Jam

 One of the best ways to preserve your strawberries is to make a jam!
-We makes ours into Strawberry Vanilla Jam, made with vanilla bean.
+We make ours into Strawberry Vanilla Jam, made with vanilla bean.

 The contrast of the sweet strawberries with the tangy pickling brine makes a wonderful relish to enjoy in both sweet and savory dishes.
 Be sure to try our favorite recipes using pickled strawberries!